FurukuOnTour/nlpsys-project-legalnlp/README.md

   Automatic Judgement Forecasting for Pending Applications of the European Court of Human Rights (Medvedeva et al., 2021) used 3 models: SVM, H-BERT, and LEGAL-BERT (BERT pretrained with various legal texts) to predict cases from the European Court of Human Rights into 2 labels: "violation" and "non-violation".
 Due to the length of the case text, SVM performed better than H-BERT and LEGAL-BERT with an F1 score around 61-65%.

   In this project, we use 375 samples of legal text of tort cases judged and published by The Supreme Court of Thailand.
 Those cases are labeled into 4 labels: "favorable", "partially favorable", "unfavorable", and "other" by us.
-Those samples are used in 3 tasks: verdict identification, verdict classification, verdict prediction using case's facts.
+Those samples are used in 3 tasks: verdict identification, verdict classification, verdict prediction using case's plains.
 The models used in the verdict identification task is CRF.
 The models used in the verdict classification and the verdict prediction tasks are Logistic Regression, CNN, and WangchanBERTa (BERT pretrained with Thai text).
-The result is that in verdict prediction task, WangchanBERTa outperformed other models, while in verdict classification tasks, Logistic Regression was slightly better than WangchanBERTa and much better than CNN.
+The result is that in the verdict prediction task, WangchanBERTa outperformed other models, while in the verdict classification task, Logistic Regression was slightly better than WangchanBERTa and much better than CNN.

 ## Our Approach
-In this project, we have divided our task into 3 tasks: verdict identification, verdict classification, verdict prediction using case's facts.
+In this project, we have divided our task into 3 tasks: verdict identification, verdict classification, verdict prediction.

 1. Verdict identification: This model takes a whole text of a tort case as an input.
 It will identify which part of the text is the verdict of the case and return in IOB format.
 We used CRF to achieve this task.
 2. Verdict classification: This model takes a verdict part of a tort case as an input.
 It will classify the verdict into 4 labels: "favorable", "partially favorable", "unfavorable", and "other".
 We experimented this task with a few types of machine learning algorithms: Logistic Regression, Convolutional Neural Network (CNN) and WangchanBERTa.